gargassus/GW2_EI_log_combiner/README.md

  - Send example arcdps logs generating issues would be appreciated

 **Optional**
- - You can run from source after installing required packages `pip install requests` via cmd line:
+ - You can run from source after installing required packages `pip install requests glicko2` via cmd line:
    -  Examples:
       - `python tw5_top_stats.py -i d:\path\to\logs`  # `-i` flag to set the directory of the `EI json logs` or